catalyst-cloud/catalystcloud-docs/source/image.rst

 Sharing images between projects
 *******************************

-You may need to share custom images created in one project (tenant) with another project, the following section describes how to achieve this.
+You may need to share custom images created in one project with another project, the following section describes how to achieve this.

 .. note::